Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/zh-CN/learn-phragmen.md

 > The problem that Phragmén’s methods try to solve is that of electing a set of a given numbers of persons from a larger set of candidates.
 Phragmén discussed this in the context of a parliamentary election in a multi-member constituency; the same problem can, of course, also occur in local elections, but also in many other situations such as electing a board or a committee in an organization.

-## Where is the Phragmén method used in AXIASolar?
+## Where is the Phragmén method used in AXIA?

 ### NPoS: 验证人选举

 The sequential Phragmén method is used in the Nominated Proof-of-Stake scheme to elect validators based on their own self-stake and the stake that is voted to them from nominators.
 It also tries to equalize the weights between the validators after each election round.
-Since validators are paid equally in AXIASolar, it is important that the stake behind each validator is spread out.
-AXIASolar tries to optimize three metrics in its elections:
+Since validators are paid equally in AXIA, it is important that the stake behind each validator is spread out.
+AXIA tries to optimize three metrics in its elections:

 1. Maximize the total amount at stake.
 1. Maximize the stake behind the minimally staked validator.